ashley-breunich/lab-33/README.md

 #### Tests
-* What assertions were made?
+* What assertions were made? - I tested to make sure that the correct components that were supposed to be rendering were actually rendering.
-* What assertions need to be / should be made?
+* What assertions need to be / should be made? - I need to figure out how to test state.

 #### UML
 Link to an image of the UML for your application and response to events